-To demonstrate how important copyright law is, consider that copyright law was originally established in the United States under Article 1 Section 8 Clause 8 of the US Constitution.
+To demonstrate how important copyrights are for innovation, consider that copyright law was originally established in the United States Constitution under Article 1 Section 8 Clause 8.
 The Copyright Act of 1976, and some additional amendments govern issues concerning copyright law in the United States today.
-Pursuant to the Copyright Act, copyright protection is applicable to “original works of authorship fixed in any tangible medium of expression.”
+Pursuant to the Copyright Act, copyright protection is afforded to “original works of authorship fixed in any tangible medium of expression.”

 The following categories qualify as works of authorship: (1) literary works; (2) musical works; (3) dramatic works; (4) choreography and pantomimes; (5) pictorial, graphic, and sculptural works; (6) motion pictures and other audiovisual works; (7) sound recordings; and (8) architectural works.

 Until a work is registered with the US Copyright Office, federal courts cannot hear claims for copyright infringement.
-Registration is a vital step to protect an Artist's work.
-A reliable and diligent attorney can help with this registration process and secure an Artists rights in their expression.
+Registration is a vital step to protect a Creator's work.
+A reliable and diligent Copyright Attorney can help with this registration process and secure a Creator's right in their expression.

 To stay up to date on the latest news and information about copyrights and other IP, check out our blog!